BertLenaerts/bertlenaerts.github.io/about.md

 ---
 layout: page
-title: About
+title: Bio
 permalink: /about/
 ---

-Highly motivated young professional with an engineering degree in bioeconomics and biogeography, currently working as a PhD researcher in development economics (mainly economic geography and agricultural economics) within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University) and as a data scientist.
+Highly motivated young professional with an engineering degree in bioeconomics, currently working as a PhD researcher in economic geography and data science within the Environmental Economics research group at the Faculty of Business Economics (Hasselt University).

 ### More Information